List of highest-grossing Nigerian films

 The following are the highest-grossing Nigerian films of all time in Nigerian cinemas.
-The 2024 film Everybody Loves Jenifa currently leads the chart, with ₦1,882,553,548 grossed over a few months.
+The 2025 film Behind the Scenes currently leads the chart, with ₦2,760,111,506 grossed over a few months; Call of My Life, released in 2026, is the latest film in the top 10.
 Revenues from special screenings, DVD sales, online streaming, and theatrical screenings outside English-speaking West Africa are excluded from this gross total.
 Films from this list have not been adjusted for inflation.